grycap/cwl-oscar/LOCAL_RUNNER.md

 **"Error: --shared-minio-endpoint is required for multi-cluster mode"**
 - Solution: Configure shared MinIO when using multiple clusters

+**"Error: Number of --cluster-steps arguments must match --cluster-endpoint arguments"**
+- Solution: Provide --cluster-steps for each cluster endpoint, or omit it entirely for round-robin scheduling

 **"404 Client Error: Not Found"**
 - Solution: Check your OSCAR endpoint URL is correct and accessible